CAFE SCOTT OPENS FOR BUSINESS

 A community cafe was officially opened today (Jan 31) to provide a safe and welcoming space for CCF families and members to meet.

-Named Scott’s Cafe, after CCF Founder and Executive Director Scott Neeson, the coffee shop will be run by the community for the community with the tagline ‘Love All.
+Named Cafe Scott, after CCF Founder and Executive Director Scott Neeson, the coffee shop will be run by the community for the community with the tagline ‘Love All.
 Serve All’.

 Set opposite CCF’s Prek Toil satellite school and next to one of the World Housing communities, it will be easily accessible for all, from children to the grannies.